nagiatzi/reactBet/README.md

 The reactBet is a [landing page](https://nagiatzi.github.io/reactBet/) application of a visionary Betting Company to promote an offer that is going to expired.
 Localstorage and window.onunload event were used to store the countdown values.
 A firebase was set also, to hold the user message and info through the component's state, when submitting the form.
-- 2nd edition without window.onunload (for greater mobile support) available [here](https://nagiatzi.github.io/mobileBet/)
+- 2nd edition, without window.onunload (for greater mobile support) available [here](https://nagiatzi.github.io/mobileBet/)

 ## Credits: